 Only those with Italian residence may enter from India, Bangladesh and Sri Lanka, presenting a negative test taken within 48 hours of arrival.
 Anyone who has traveled through India or Bangladesh must now take a further test on arrival, then quarantine for 10 days in a hotel managed by local health authorities (this is likely to be a military facility or a converted building rather than a standard hotel).
 They must take a further test on day 10 before leaving quarantine.
-It is assumed that the same will apply to those traveling from Sri Lanka.

 Any arrivals traveling for essential reasons, from countries which are normally barred from entry, must quarantine for 14 days on arrival.

 As the first hit European country, Italy has been through a lot.
 However, a strict lockdown brought things under control and it held out against a second wave for longer than its European neighbors.
 The third wave, however, has had a big impact, despite the country going into more or less full lockdown for the first quarter of 2021.

 Italy holds Europe's second highest death toll (after the UK), passing the milestone of 100,000 deaths on March 8.
 However, the numbers are slowing right down as summer continues.
 Nearly 4.3 million people have been infected to date, with the death toll at 127,874 as of July 20.
 Infection rates were 17,345 in the week leading up to July 20 -- down from a peak of 243,425 from November 8-14, 2020, though about triple the numbers of the start of July.